claudioussamuel/food-app/BACK_BUTTON_STANDARDIZATION.md

 # Back Button Standardization Update

 ## Overview
-Standardized back button implementation across checkout, recommended for you, and food details screens to match the pattern used in admin screens (Manage Meals and Manage Categories).
+Standardized back button implementation across restaurant detail, checkout, recommended for you, and food details screens to match the pattern used in admin screens (Manage Meals and Manage Categories).

 ## Changes Made